zethon/ttvg/docs/notes.md

 ## 2020-06-22

-On macOS, passing `-r /some/folder` as a customer resource folder lead to the value of the folder having a leading space.
-This in turn caused all resources to fail loading.
+On macOS, passing `-r /some/folder` as a custom resource folder lead to the value of the folder having a leading space (i.e. `[ /some/folder]`).
+This caused all resources to fail loading.